Subject lead: Miss L Alexander

 Key Stage 5: Edexcel A-Level Drama and Theatre

-Students devise drama in groups based on a stimulus and considering one theatre practitioner, perform to an audience (20 marks), and prepare a written portfolio based on the process, showing analysis and evaluation of the entire process (60 marks).
+Students devise drama in groups based on a stimulus and considering one theatre practitioner, perform to an audience OR work as a theatre designer (20 marks), and prepare a written portfolio based on the process, showing analysis and evaluation of the entire process (60 marks).

-Students prepare a performance of two extracts from 2 different plays; one group performance (26 marks), and one monologue or duologue (24 marks).
+Students prepare a performance two extracts from 2 different plays; one group performance (26 marks), and one monologue or duologue (24 marks).
+Alternatively, students may choose to work as a theatre designer, designing for 2 different performed extracts.
+This practical exam is marked by a visiting examiner.

-This component explores the practical study of two texts, how one can be realised for performance, and how the second can be interpreted in consideration of a theatre practitioner, focusing on how this text could be reimagined for a contemporary audience.
-This paper also includes a live theatre evaluation.
+This component explores the practical study of two texts; how one can be realised for performance, and how the second can be interpreted in consideration of a theatre practitioner, focusing on how this text could be reimagined for a contemporary audience.
+This paper also includes a live theatre evaluation; students will be required to attend a live theatre performance in order to complete this part of the exam.

 Section A: Live Theatre Evaluation (20 marks)